paywithmoon/interview-challenge/README.md

 ## 📋 What You'll Build

 ### Step 1: Get Started (5-8 min)

 ✅ Project structure is ready
 ✅ Dependencies are configured

 - **Your task:** Verify the setup works and test the health endpoint: `GET /health`

 ### Step 2: Basic Account Operations (8-10 min)

 **Build these endpoints:**

 - `POST /accounts` → create a new account with zero balance
 - `GET /accounts/:id` → retrieve account details and current balance

 ### Step 3: Money Operations (10-12 min)

 **Add these endpoints:**

 - `POST /accounts/:id/credit` → add money to account
 - `POST /accounts/:id/debit` → remove money from account

 **Important rules:**

 - Never allow negative balances

 ### Step 4: Expose the Problem (8-10 min)

 **Create a race condition demonstration:**

 - Build an endpoint `/simulate-race` that shows what happens with concurrent operations
 - Use multiple simultaneous debit requests on the same account
 - Demonstrate the data inconsistency issue

 ### Step 5: Fix the Problem (8-10 min)

 **Implement proper concurrency control:**

+- Fix the issue on the `/simulate-race`endpoint
-- Use `SELECT ...
-FOR UPDATE` to prevent race conditions
+- Use database strategy to prevent concurrency issues
-- Ensure operations are properly serialized
-- Verify your fix works with the race simulation

 ---